 There are a few nesting records from the Rainwater Basin but breeding success has been elusive.
 Two nests and young were reported in Phelps Co in 1974 (Bennett 1975) and nesting was “confirmed” at Clay Co sites during 1984-89 (Mollhoff 2001, Jorgensen 2012) and 2006-2011 (Mollhoff 2016, Jorgensen 2012).
 Two pairs at Harvard WPA, Clay Co 30 May 2005 had one nest but no eggs; three pairs were nesting there 3 Jun 2008.
 Two nests, each with four eggs, were at Hultine WPA, Clay Co 31 May 2008, but these were apparently unsuccessful (Jorgensen 2012).
 Copulation was observed at Trumbull Basin, Clay Co 3 May 2010.
 In 2019, an exceptionally wet summer, there were three breeding attempts, but all failed (Jorgensen and Brenner 2019).
-Two nests photographed at Sora WMA, Fillmore Co 18 May were the first for Fillmore Co, but, unfortunately, heavy rains flooded the nests about a week afterwards.
+Two nests photographed at Sora WMA, Fillmore Co 18 May 2019 were the first for Fillmore Co, but, unfortunately, heavy rains flooded the nests about a week afterwards.
 Another nest was photographed on private property approximately a mile north of Mallard Haven WPA, also in Fillmore Co, on 13 Jun 2019 and two nests were located on private property approximately a mile south of Harvard WPA, Clay Co on 19 Jun 2019 may have been unsuccessful also; the wetland had dried up by 24 Jul with no avocets present.

 - Breeding Phenology: